myersm0/deep-littre/docs/pipeline.md

 ### 1c.
 Indent line tracking

 XML.jl does not expose source line numbers.
 The pipeline pre-scans the raw text for `<indent` opening tags and records their line numbers in document order.
 During DOM traversal, each `parse_indent` call consumes the next line number from this queue.
 The scan and the DOM parse both visit indents in document order, so the two stay in sync.

+Note: the pipeline pins XML.jl to the 0.3.x line (`Project.toml` compat).
+XML.jl 0.4.0 is a breaking rewrite that preserves whitespace text nodes, silently changing `doc[end]` root-node access and causing every source file to parse to zero entries.

 ### 1d.
 Content extraction